gvergnaud/ts-pattern/README.md

     .exhaustive();
 ```

-## Want to learn how TS-Pattern is built?
+## Want to learn how to build awesome, strongly-typed libraries?

-Check out 👉 [Type-Level TypeScript](https://type-level-typescript.com/), an online course to learn how to take full advantage of the most advanced features of TypeScript!
+Check out 👉 [Type-Level TypeScript](https://type-level-typescript.com/), my online course teaching how to take full advantage of the most advanced features of TypeScript.
+You will learn everything there is to know to build awesome libraries with great developer experiences and become a real TypeScript expert in the process!

 ## Inspirations